General Request Forms:

 Guests of residents are permitted to stay overnight (but are not permitted to stay more than two consecutive nights) in the residence halls provided the guest is of the same sex as the hosting resident.

-Visitation hours in the residence halls are limited to 11:00 a.m. to midnight Sunday through Thursday and 11:00 a.m. to 2:00 a.m.
+Visitation hours in university-sponsored housing is limited to 11:00 a.m. to midnight Sunday through Thursday and 11:00 a.m. to 2:00 a.m.
 Friday and Saturday.
 Residence Life Professional Staff may place guest restrictions on any floor, wing, or building for any length of time.

 Parental or Guardian Notification